 Instead of spending lots of time searching for a language service provider (LSP), businesses that are about to work on a big linguistic project will call for language service provider or vendor proposals.
 It’s like a competition where vendors try to outstand other bidders.

-Do you really need a translation RFP?
+Do you really need a Translation Services RFP?

 When you are embarking on a big project, most probably, yes.